marisamorby/jamsnack/src/index.md

 archiveButtonText: See all posts
 socialImage: ""
 ---
-Get your snack on with all these wonderful recipes from the Netlify team!
+Craving a treat?
+Check out all these great recipes from the Netlify team! \
+\
+If you've got a recipe to post, check out the team 1Password and sign in to jamsnack.com/admin to share your latest creation.